wolkykim/qlibc/tests/README.md

 qLibc Unit Tests
 ================

-# How to run unit tests.
+# How to run unit tests

 ```
 $ make test